joseasoler/tradergen/README.md

 [![RimWorld](https://img.shields.io/badge/RimWorld-1.3-informational)](https://rimworldgame.com/) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](CODE_OF_CONDUCT.md)

 TraderGen provides randomly generated orbital traders.
-Their stock variety is vastly increased, is more believable and includes support for many mods.
+Their stock variety is vastly increased, is more believable and supports most mods.
 Most aspects of this generation can be customized through the mod settings.

 Fully compatible with the [Trader Ships](https://steamcommunity.com/sharedfiles/filedetails/?id=2046222331) mod.

+## Features

+* Orbital traders now have more variety in general, but each individual orbital trader may be specialized in certain types of wares.
+* Orbital trader ships have different sizes.
+Larger ships have more stock quantity and variety, but smaller ships have higher chances of carrying infrequent wares.
+* Customizable amount of silver for orbital traders.

 ## Contributions